Aftercare and living rules after a facelift

 DON’T: SLEEP ON YOUR STOMACH OR SIDE

 We recommend sleeping in a semi-seated position.
-If you had a combination surgery, for instance a forehead lift with/ and/or eyelid surgery, you may use a cold pack on this area to help with swelling.
-For at least one week, don’t sleep on your side or stomach.
+If there is a combination with a forehead elevator with/ and/or eyelid surgery, this area may be cooled against edema.
+At least for one week, do not sleep on your side or stomach.

 One week after your facelift

-After a week you’ll return to the MOOI Clinic for a check-up.
-All or some of your stitches will be removed.
-You only need to wear the facelift bandage at night after the check-up.
-During this check-up, you’ll also discuss any activities you want to resume, as well as your medication use and favorite sleeping position.
+After a week you will return to the clinic for a check-up.
+Your stitches will be removed, or possibly some of the stitches.
+You only need to wear the facelift bandage at night after the checkup.
+During this checkup, also discuss any activities you want to resume, as well as your medication use and favorite sleeping position.

 Two weeks after your facelift

-Especially in the first few days, there may be bruising and swelling.
-The area around the eyes and neck is especially more sensitive to this; this mostly goes away after 10 days or so, for most people.
-In some cases, this may take longer but it will resolve on its own.
+Especially in the first few days, there may be bruising, swelling and edema.
+Especially the area around the eyes and neck is more sensitive to this.
+In most people, this is mostly gone after 10 days or so.
+In some cases, this may take longer but it recovers on its own.
 If additional procedures were done on the eyelids, eyebrow or lipofilling, it may take a week longer.

-Two weeks after treatment, you’ll come to MOOI Clinic for a check-up with the nurse or plastic surgeon.
-The remaining sutures and plasters are removed.
-At first glance, the scars are barely noticeable during recovery and as you’re healing, because they fall right into the hairline and the natural folds of the skin.
-However, the scars will be red at first however this gradually fades.
+Two weeks after treatment, you will come for a check-up with the nurse or plastic surgeon.
+Remaining sutures are unclipped and plasters removed.
+The scars are inconspicuous at first glance.
+Also during recovery and healing.
+They fall right into the hairline and the natural folds of the skin.
+However, the scars will be red at first.
+That is becoming less and less.
 Do not expose the scars to bright sunlight; this can cause permanent discoloration.
 The plastic surgeon will give you instructions on aftercare and/or massaging the scars.

-Two weeks after your facelift, you are allowed to do a little more again, but by no means everything!
+Two weeks after your facelift, you are allowed a little more again, but still a long way to go!
 Always consult with the plastic surgeon.

 YOU MAY DO THIS AGAIN:

-• Eat soft food for the first 2 weeks and then build up the hardness according to symptoms
+• Keep food gentle first 2 weeks and then build up according to symptoms.

-• Drive a car (possible after 1 week)
+• Driving a car (already after 1 week)

 • Depending on your occupation, you may start working again (not intensively)